Dimetrodon: Food web

 Olson made many inferences on the paleoecology of the Texas Red beds and the role of Dimetrodon within its ecosystem.
 He proposed several main types of ecosystems in which the earliest tetrapods lived.
 Dimetrodon belonged to the most primitive ecosystem, which developed from aquatic food webs.
 In it, aquatic plants were the primary producers and were largely fed upon by fish and aquatic invertebrates.
 Most land vertebrates fed on these aquatic primary consumers.
-Dimetrodon was probably the top predator of the Red Beds ecosystem, feeding on a variety of organisms such as the shark Xenacanthus, the aquatic amphibians Trimerorhachis and Diplocaulus, and the terrestrial tetrapods Seymouria and Trematops.
+Dimetrodon was probably the top predator of the Red Beds ecosystem, feeding on a variety of organisms such as the shark Xenacanthus (in turn, Xenacanthus may have preyed on Dimetrodon), the aquatic amphibians Trimerorhachis and Diplocaulus, and the terrestrial tetrapods Seymouria and Trematops.
 Insects are known from the Early Permian Red Beds and were probably involved to some degree in the same food web as Dimetrodon, feeding small reptiles like Captorhinus.
 The Red Beds assemblage also included some of the first large land-living herbivores like Edaphosaurus and Diadectes.
 Feeding primarily on terrestrial plants, these herbivores did not derive their energy from aquatic food webs.
 According to Olson, the best modern analogue for the ecosystem Dimetrodon inhabited is the Everglades.
 The exact lifestyle of Dimetrodon (amphibious to terrestrial) has long been controversial, but bone microanatomy supports a terrestrial lifestyle, which implies that it would have fed mostly on land, on the banks, or in very shallow water.
 Evidence also exists for Dimetrodon preying on aestivating Diplocaulus during times of drought, with three partially eaten juvenile Diplocaulus in a burrow of eight bearing teeth marks from a Dimetrodon that unearthed and killed them.

-The only species of Dimetrodon found outside the southwestern United States is D. teutonis from Germany.
+The only species of Dimetrodon found outside North America is D. teutonis from Germany.
 Its remains were found in the Tambach Formation in a fossil site called the Bromacker locality.
 The Bromacker's assemblage of Early Permian tetrapods is unusual in that there are few large-bodied synapsids serving the role of top predators.
 D. teutonis is estimated to have been only 14 kg in weight, too small to prey on the large diadectid herbivores that are abundant in the Bromacker assemblage.
 It more likely ate small vertebrates and insects.
 Only three fossils can be attributed to large predators, and they are thought to have been either large varanopids or small sphenacodonts, both of which could potentially prey on D. teutonis.
 In contrast to the lowland deltaic Red Beds of Texas, the Bromacker deposits are thought to have represented an upland environment with no aquatic species.
 It is possible that large-bodied carnivores were not part of the Bromacker assemblage because they were dependent on large aquatic amphibians for food.